Heliometer

 Heliometer split lens, displayed at Custer Observatory, Long Island, New York.

-A heliometer (from Greek ἥλιος "sun" and measure) is an instrument originally designed for measuring the variation of the Sun's diameter at different seasons of the year, but applied now to the modern form of the instrument which is capable of much wider use.
+A heliometer (from Greek ἥλιος 'sun' and 'measure') is an instrument originally developed from the mid-eighteenth to early nineteenth centuries for measuring the variation of the Sun's diameter at different seasons of the year, but the modern version of the instrument is capable of much wider use.

 Description

 Heliometer by Carl Bamberg, Berlin, around 1880/1890.
 Diameter of the lens 4.2 cm.